Written By: DiveThru Team

 Are you worrying about the future?
 We don’t blame you.
-Thinking about the climate crisis, pandemic, school/work, money, and relationships… it’s kind of a lot.
+Thinking about the climate crisis, a lingering pandemic, school/work, money, and relationships… it’s kind of a lot.

 The tough thing about the future is that it’s going to become the present, whether you want it to or not.
 If you’re concerned about what will happen after you finish school, fretting about all your friends getting hitched while you’re still unattached, or worried about not being able to pay your bills next month, we feel you.
 The future has endless possibilities, and sometimes, those possibilities don’t look so good!